-This program remains fully available for the 2016 tax year (2017), but if you’re looking to take advantage of the program, I recommend doing it immediately, because there’s no telling how much longer it may last.
+This program remains fully available for the 2018 tax year (2019 by Calendar dating), but if you’re looking to take advantage of the program, I recommend doing it immediately, because there’s no telling how much longer it may last.

 Why would it disappear?
 Because there’s a good chance that taxes will end up in President Trump’s crosshairs before long, and he could choose to wipe out the IRS Fresh Start Program entirely, on a whim, like he may do to similar Student Loan Forgiveness Programs.

 Keep reading and I’ll walk you through the entire process, from setting up all the initial paperwork to negotiating with the IRS and reaching an efficient IRS Tax Debt Settlement quickly, and as cheaply as possible.

 Whether you choose to handle the IRS Tax Debt Forgiveness process on your own, or you choose to pay for assistance of an IRS Tax Debt Settlement company, my site was created to help you understand your tax issues so that you could make more informed decisions about how best to proceed in dealing with your IRS tax debt.

 How Can the IRS Fresh Start Initiative Help?

 The IRS Fresh Start Program was was created to help people with IRS back taxes deal with their debt more easily.

 In fact, the Fresh Start Program introduced some major changes to IRS Tax Debt Relief laws, significantly loosening eligibility restrictions and removing some requirements entirely, making it possible for millions of additional Americans to receive the tax relief benefits they so desperately need.